direwolf-search/direwolf/README.md

 # direwolf

-**direwolf** - dark-web search engine.
-Project's development is in progress now.
+**direwolf** - a dark web search engine written in pure Go using Domen Driven Design approaches.
+The project is currently under development.

-Copyright 2020-2021 hIMEI
+Copyright 2020-2022 hIMEI

 ## TOC
 - [About](#about)